kmhofmann/selene/docs/building.md

 Currently, `libjpeg-turbo`, `libpng` and `Boost.Filesystem` (for the tests) can be built using Conan.
 There are no stable, cross-platform Conan recipes available yet for `OpenCV` or Google's `benchmark` library.

-To use Conan, first install it:
+To use Conan, first install it, e.g. with `pip`:

     pip install --user --upgrade conan

+(On MacOS, you might prefer an installation with `brew` instead.)

 Verify that the required remotes are present; if not, add them: